YasinSuzon/Homelab/README.md

 4. Give location for your movies/ tv series
 5. Save the file
-6. On docker CLI: cd "jellyfin-folder-location" docker compose up -d
+6. On docker CLI: cd "jellyfin-folder-location"
+7. Then use this command: docker compose up -d
-7. Now you can access Jellyfin on localhost:8096
+8. Now you can access Jellyfin on localhost:8096